ladybug-tools/hb-energy-primer/text/components/Thermal_Load_Balance.md

 An array of data collections for the natural ventilation heat loss (negative) or heat gain (positive).
 * ##### face_energy_flow
 An array of data collections for the surface heat loss (negative) or heat gain (positive).
+* ##### detailed_faces
+Boolean to note whether the opaque conduction losses should be broken down into walls, roofs, and floors.
+Setting this to True will also cause storage to be broken down into storage in walls, floors, windows, and air.
+(Default: False).

 #### Outputs
 * ##### report